 Programs can be viewed from two perspectives: human and computer.
-From the human perspective, programs are a high-level solution statement to a particular problem.
-Object-oriented languages like C# help humans model extremely complex problems algorithmically.
-C# programs can also be viewed as the interaction between objects in a problem domain.
+From the human perspective, programs, are a high-level solution statement to a particular problem.
+Object-oriented languages like Java help humans model extremely complex problems algorithmically.
+Java programs can also be viewed as the interaction between objects in a problem domain.

 To a computer, programs are a sequence of machine instructions and data located in main memory.
 Processors run programs by rapidly executing the processing cycle of fetch, decode, execute, and store.
-If a processor expects an instruction but instead gets garbage, it is likely to lock up.
+If a processor expects an instruction and gets garbage it is likely to lock up.
 Robust operating systems can mitigate this problem to a certain degree.

 There are bad algorithms and good algorithms.
-Study from the pros to improve your code-writing skills.
+Study from the pros and you will improve your code writing skills.